oussa/simple-website-crawler/README.md

 ## Project summary
-This project is made as part of a coding challenge.
-It consists of a full stack app: an API that given an URL tries to access and crawl it, and a UI allowing the input of URL and the display of analysis results (title, html version, number of links, etc..)
+This project consists of a full stack app: an API that given an URL tries to access and crawl it, and a UI allowing the input of URL and the display of analysis results (title, html version, number of links, etc..)

-This project was initially bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+It was initially bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This project makes use of [express.js](http://expressjs.com/), [axios](https://github.com/axios/axios), [Cheerio](https://cheerio.js.org/), [Jest](https://facebook.github.io/jest/) and many others..